asher-gh/my-greenbook-solutions/week2/README.md

 ```

-Input: s1 = "abCd", s2 = "ffffabCdCefg" Output: 4 Extension: Return the index of
+Input: s1 = "abCd", s2 = "ffffabCdCefg" Output: 4
-all substrings of s1 in s2.
 ```

+_Extension_: Return the index of all substrings of s1 in s2.

 ## Solution